RenaKunisaki/CSL-JoystickCameraControl/README.md

 * Use extra mice/drawing tablets/... as inputs.
   * Accept inputs over local TCP/UDP port.
 * Force feedback in whatever appropriate situation.
-* Option to disable input smoothing.
 * Map camera position/angle directly to an axis (ie the camera position is exactly the joystick position).
-* "Panic button" to reset camera to a sane state.

 # Thanks to
 * Egi, boformer, Elektrix for help with the API.